 - 4 thick-cut frozen waffles, cut into 1″ pieces

 1) In a large bowl, whisk together the melted butter, maple syrup, vanilla extract, ground cinnamon, milk, ¼ tsp salt, and eggs until smooth.

 2) Spray a Suvie pan with cooking spray and arrange waffle pieces in the prepared pan.
 Pour milk mixture over the waffles, ensuring the waffles are soaked in the mixture.
-Fill reservoir, input settings, and cook now or schedule.
+Insert pan into your Suvie, input settings, and cook now or schedule.